JulesBrable/AdvancedML/README.md

 python src/etl/utils.py
 ```

 _**Note:** the data comes from the public [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition), and can also be directly downloaded from this site.
-We have also added the data in thsi repository in the `data` folder for back-up, although we are aware it is not a best practice._
+We have also added the data in this repository in the `data` folder for back-up, although we are aware it is not a best practice._

 ## Web application

 In this project, we also built a simple [`Streamlit`](https://streamlit.io/) web app.
-Its purpose it to visualize intuitively how the Adam algorithm is performing on minimizing a mathematical function.
-The user is encouraged to test different combination of Adam's hyper-paramters, to see their impact on the optimization path.
+Its purpose is to visualize intuitively how the Adam algorithm is performing on minimizing a mathematical function, compared to other optimization algorithms.
+The user is encouraged to test different combination of hyper-paramters, to see their impact on the optimization path.

 To access the app, one can simply click [here](https://advancedml-optimization.streamlit.app/) (it is deployed on [Streamlit Community Cloud](https://streamlit.io/cloud)).
 You just have to authenticate yourself before (creating a Streamlit account is completely free of charge).